What are invasive non-native species?

-Any non-native animal or plant that has the ability to spread causing damage to the environment, the economy, our health and the way we live.
+Invasive non-native species have been introduced by humans, intentionally or unintentionally, beyond their natural range.
+Their spread threatens native biological diversity and can cause damage to the environment, the economy, our health and the way we live.

 Wales Resilient Ecological Network

 The Wales Resilient Ecological Network (WaREN) will establish a framework for tackling invasive species across Wales.
 We will develop linkages between stakeholders who are taking action on invasive species, with existing projects such as the Our River Wellbeing project on the river Dee and Local Action Groups in Wales.
 Local Action Groups focus on reducing the risks and impacts of invasive species in their local area, for example through direct management.

 WaREN will also increase public engagement to raise awareness of invasive species through effective science communication and sharing best practice.

 Tomos Jones - Project Manager

 Tomos is responsible for ensuring that this ambitious project is delivered and an invasive species strategy is developed for Wales.
 Tomos’ particular interest is in identifying ornamental plants that might escape gardens and become invasive in the wild.
 That is the focus of his PhD at the University of Reading.
 A native of Anglesey, he is passionate about engaging the public in environmental issues in Wales and in science communication.

 Jess Minett - Project Officer (south)

 Jess is based at the Wildlife Trust of South & West Wales and will be engaging with stakeholders and Local Action Groups across south and mid-Wales.
 Jess has previously worked with invasive brown trout in the Falkland Islands as part of her research at Swansea University and the South Atlantic Environmental Research Institute.
 She is passionate about tackling invasive species and conserving native fauna as her PhD aimed to provide conservation managers with information to minimise impacts of brown trout on native species.